PetrKryslUCSD/Sparspak.jl/README.md

 ## Additional documents

-Some designed documents are in the folder `docs`.
+Some design documents are in the folder `docs`.